qmbates/tutorial/index.md

 layout: default
 ---

-### hello and welcome to a user-friendly tutorial on visualizing and understanding your own spotify data!
+### welcome to a user-friendly tutorial on visualizing and understanding your own spotify data!

 spotify wrapped <a href="https://uxdesign.cc/why-is-spotify-wrapped-so-popular-5c503e79a3ee">exploded</a> in popularity within the last several years. music fans enjoy seeing their own streaming statistics transformed